starpig1129/ShareLMAPI/README.md

 ## Installation

-### 1. Clone the repository
+### 1. Clone the Repository

 ```bash
 git clone https://github.com/starpig1129/ShareLMAPI.git
 cd ShareLMAPI
 ```

-### 2. Install dependencies
+### 2. Install Dependencies

-Dependencies can be installed using Conda or Pip.
+Dependencies can be installed using either Conda or Pip.

 Using Conda: